YoloNomy/YoloNomy.github.io/_cosmo/cosmo/stars-form.md

 # The birth of stars

-By trying to answer the vast question "what is a star?", we will apply most of the things we have learn in our physics classes in an exciting context.
+By trying to answer the vast question "what is a star?", we will apply most of the things we have learn in our physics lectures in an exciting context.
 We will hence discover one of the multiple reasons why astrophysics is so exciting : it involves many different branches of physics and put them in a cosmic perspective!
 If you don't master yet all of the concepts here, but are excited about astrophysics, you can still try to follow these notes.
-Hopefully, it should give you motivation to dig deeper the other classes.
+Hopefully, it should give you motivation to dig deeper the other lectures.

 ## Jeans mass